quezlatch/rust-play/README.md

 * expose port and setup
 * start website on start with `cargo make ...`
 * a bit more gitpod configuring
+* create rust api from aws rust runtime instructions (with npx)
+* template has been updated in a while... lambda package is now lambda_runtime...
+* uh oh... it wants docker

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)]